How to find a business merchant category code

 What is a merchant category code?

-A merchant category code is a four-digit number used by credit card companies to classify businesses.
-A business MCC indicates the types of services or goods being sold to customers.
+A merchant category code (MCC) is a four-digit code that’s used by credit card companies to classify businesses.
+These codes are tied to the type of services or goods the business supplies, whether we’re talking about a carpet cleaning service, a restaurant or a retail store.

 Common merchant category codes

-MCCs vary by card processor, though they tend to be similar to the following merchant categories from Citi:
+MCCs can vary by card processor, though they tend to be similar to the following merchant categories from Citi.
+Here are some examples of common merchant category codes you might come across.

 Merchant code range | Business type |